12 Top-Rated Tourist Attractions & Things to Do in Manila

 Address: Pedro Gil Corner Adriatico Street, Manila, Luzon

-If you are in the mood to bargain shop, head to the lively Divisoria Market in Manila.
-It is located in the heart of Chinatown where you will discover overflowing vendor stalls selling everything from fruit and spices to flip-flops and beads.
+If you are in the mood to shop for a bargain, head to the lively Divisoria Market in Manila.
+It is located in the heart of Chinatown, where you will discover overflowing vendor stalls selling everything from fruit and spices to flip-flops and beads.

 This is the best place to people-watch and take in the local flavor.
 The bustling atmosphere is like a flea market, and bargaining is the name of the game.
 You should only pay about 50 percent of the price of an item, and often you can get souvenirs for much lower.